shivangshukla7020/EventBookingAPIs/readme.md

 - Swagger is used for documenting and testing APIs.
 - All endpoints are tested

-## http://localhost:3000/api-docs [Open this URL for reading api documentation]
+## http://localhost:3000/api-docs [Open this URL for reading api documentation once server is running]